bwilliams4428/Cybersecurity/16-Penetration-Testing Homework/16-Penetration-Testing_Homework_SubmissionFile.md

   4. What is the IP address of the DNS server:

+		**65.61.137.117, but I have a reservation about this answer.**

 		**65.61.137.117 is IP for the web server that demo.testfire.net uses.
-The nameservers that testfire.net provides DNS server 			information:**
+The nameservers (ns records) that testfire.net provides DNS 		  server information:**
 		```
 		dig ns testfire.net
 		; <<>> DiG 9.16.2-Debian <<>> ns testfire.net